 - My Account

-*On this date in 1969 the first performance played at the Harlem Cultural Festival.
-Also known as the Black Woodstock, this was a series of music concerts that took place in Harlem, Manhattan, New York City.
+*On this date in 1969, the first performance played at the Harlem Cultural Festival.
+Also known as the Black Woodstock, this was a series of music concerts in Harlem, Manhattan, and New York City.
 The concerts celebrated African American music and culture and promoted the continued politics of Black pride.

-Some of the artists included Nina Simone, B.B.
+Some artists included Nina Simone, B.B.
 King, Sly & the Family Stone, Chuck Jackson, Abbey Lincoln & Max Roach, The 5th Dimension, Gladys Knight and the Pips, Stevie Wonder, Mahalia Jackson, and Moms Mabley, among many others.
-For the concert featuring Sly & The Family Stone on June 29, 1969, the New York City Police Department (NYPD) refused to provide security, and it was instead provided by members of the Black Panther Party.
+For the concert featuring Sly & The Family Stone on June 29, 1969, the New York City Police Department (NYPD) refused to provide security provided by members of the Black Panther Party.

-Producer Hal Tulchin filmed the full concert series, though the majority of the film remains commercially unreleased.
+Producer Hal Tulchin filmed the full concert series, though most of the film remains commercially unreleased.
 New York's affiliate television station WNEW Metromedia Channel 5 (now FOX) broadcast hour-long specials of the footage on Saturday evenings at 10:30 PM in June - August 1969.
-The festival was hosted and promoted by Tony Lawrence, a New York nightclub singer.
-The concerts took place in Harlem's Mount Morris Park on Sundays from 3 PM from June 29, 1969, to August 24, 1969.
+Tony Lawrence, a New York nightclub singer, hosted and promoted the festival.
+The concerts occurred in Harlem's Mount Morris Park on Sundays from 3 PM from June 29, 1969, to August 24, 1969.

-Sponsors included Maxwell House Coffee, and the Parks, Recreation, and Cultural Affairs Division of the City of New York (now separated into Parks and Recreation and Cultural Affairs).
+Sponsors included Maxwell House Coffee and the Parks, Recreation, and Cultural Affairs Division of the City of New York (now separated into Parks, Recreation, and Cultural Affairs).